EsraaElawadly/EsraaElawadly/README.md

 - 👋 Hi, I’m @EsraaElawadly
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and research field
-- 🌱 I’m currently learning master degree
+- 🌱 I’m currently doing my master degree in computer science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on deep learning for radiology reports ...
 - 📫 How to reach me esraa.m.elawadly@gmail.com

 <!---